ivy-rew/drafter-playground/README.md

 ... insights hopefully available with v4!

-... disabled filter-by-commitish: trying to see the effects
+... disabled filter-by-commitish: trying to see the effects --> seems irrelevant at first glance ... results better without than with it.

 ... do we just need a first commit/PR on the new release branch before tagging a first release?